rafaelzlisboa/broccoli-sun/README.md

 `main-consumer` will ask which file you want to use as a base and how many top-match images it should return.

-Please note that, at least for now, `broccoli-sun` only supports PNG images.
+Please note that, at least for now, `broccoli-sun` only supports PNG images and displays many false positives.